-To support the growth of our business, we invest in our commercial infrastructure, consisting of our direct sales force, DME sales team, patient training resources, reimbursement capabilities and clinical expertise.
+To support the growth of our business, we continue to invest in our commercial infrastructure, consisting of our direct sales force, DME sales team, patient education team, reimbursement capabilities and clinical expertise.
 We are a national, accredited provider of home medical equipment services approved for coverage by private payers, Medicare, the Veterans Administration and certain Medicaid programs in the United States.
 Our field commercial team is focused on increasing clinician awareness of our lymphedema solutions.
-As of December 31, 2022, we employed a field staff of 287, which consisted of 250 field sales representatives and 24 field managers for our lymphedema products, as well as a team of 13 supporting our airway clearance products.
-This compares to a field staff of 262 as of December 31, 2021, which consisted of approximately 233 field sales representatives and 19 field managers for our lymphedema products, as well as a team of 10 supporting our airway clearance products.
+As of December 31, 2024, we employed 169 account managers and 111 specialists for our lymphedema products and a team of 18 specialists supporting our airway clearance products.
+This compares to 150 account managers and 104 specialists for our lymphedema products and a team of 16 specialists supporting our airway clearance products as of December 31, 2023.